 The current study shows that viewing Tom and Jerry was effective in mitigating anxiety before the start of chemotherapy and is the first study that addresses the usefulness of this virtual distraction technique in cancer care.
-In people affected with cancer, the lifethreatening aspect associated with the disease, fear linked with the treatment modalities and the side effects, triggers immense psychosocial concerns, fear of pain, and anxiety.
+In people affected with cancer, the life-threatening aspect associated with the disease, fear linked with the treatment modalities and the side-effects, triggers immense psychosocial concerns, fear of pain, and anxiety.
 About Tom and Jerry, the cartoons revolving around mice and cats are filled with fun and comedy, and the results (Table 2 and 3) suggest that watching them mitigates anxiety.

-Previous studies have affirmatively shown that distraction with fun-filled comical events that induce laughter, draw attention away pain, trigger the from the sensory components, enhance the tolerance to pain, and mitigate distress, all of which contribute to improving the individual's emotional Additionally, observations status. with regular comedy club participants show increased pain tolerance levels, indicating the role of humor/laughter for the beneficial effects.23 Reports also suggest that distraction is very effective in assuaging psychosocial distress and that techniques like listening to music; watching funny television programs, guided imagery, virtual reality, movies and comedy plays, directed images; performing rhythmic breathing; massage; hypnosis; playing with interactive toys, puzzles, cards or electronic games; used as non-pharmacological therapeutic intervention, are very effective and to assuage the psychosocial distress.32-36

-Distraction helps the individual move their attention away from the stressor.
-It is one of the essential cognitive-behavioral techniques in psychology and is shown to be extremely useful in reducing stress.^{36,37} From a mechanistic view, distraction is proposed to be a means by which perception of pain and distress is mitigated by attracting brainrelated recipients faster than the thoughts of distress.32 Distraction can be classified as active (e.g., interactive toys, electronic games, rhythmic breathing, guided imagery, and relaxation) or passive (watching or listening to music).38 Visual distraction technique has been shown to mitigate anxiety levels in people undergoing lumbar punctures,39 colonoscopy34 and in orthopedic patients after surgery (postoperative).36
+Previous studies have affirmatively shown that distraction with fun-filled comical events that induce laughter, draw attention away from the pain, trigger the sensory components, enhance the tolerance to pain, and mitigate distress, all of which contribute to improving the individual's emotional status.
+Additionally, observations with regular comedy club participants show increased pain tolerance levels, indicating the role of humor/laughter for the beneficial effects.
+Reports also suggest that distraction is very effective in assuaging psychosocial distress and that techniques like listening to music; watching funny television programs, guided imagery, virtual reality, movies and comedy plays, directed images; performing rhythmic breathing; massage; hypnosis; playing with interactive toys, puzzles, cards or electronic games; used as non-pharmacological therapeutic intervention, are very effective and to assuage the psychosocial distress.32-36 attention away from the stressor.
+It is one of the essential cognitive-behavioral techniques in psychology and is shown to be extremely useful in reducing stress.
+From a mechanistic view, distraction is proposed to be a means by which perception of pain and distress is mitigated by attracting brain-related recipients faster than the thoughts of distress.
+Distraction can be classified as active (e.g., interactive toys, electronic games, rhythmic breathing, guided imagery, and relaxation) or passive (watching or listening to music).
+Visual distraction technique has been shown to mitigate anxiety levels in people undergoing lumbar punctures, colonoscopy and in orthopedic patients after surgery (postoperative).